MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 - View Pass
 - Register Guest or Dependent
 - Notifications (bell)

   > [!div class="mx-imgBorder"]
   > ![Welcome screen](media/portals-home-welcome.png "Welcome screen")

-#### Creating a pass
+#### Create a pass

 To create a guest pass using the portal:

 1. Sign in to the portal.
 2. On the home screen, select **CREATE PASS**.
 3. Select the guest name.
 Only guests that have no access action on them, such as being blocked, will be an option for creating a pass.
 4. From the list of available facilities, select the facility and then select **NEXT**.
-Facilities which are closed are not clickable and indicated as closed.
+You can't select facilities which that are closed.

    > [!div class="mx-imgBorder"]
    > ![Create pass](media/portals-facility.png "Create pass")